numbat-metrics/numbat-emitter/README.md

 ### time

 Number.
-Required.
+Optional.
 Timestamp in milliseconds since the epoch.
+If you do not pass a time field, one will be created for you with `Date.now()`.

 ### value

 Number.
+Optional.
 The value of this metric, if appropriate.

 ### host

 String.
+Optional.
 The hostname of the service generating this event, if relevant.

 ### tags

 Array of strings.
+Optional.
 Use tags to hint to the analyzer/dashboard how to display this metric.
 Understood metric types include:

 - `annotation`
 - `counter`
 - `gauge`
 - `histogram`

+Tags are *not* passed on to InfluxDB by the collector.

 ### status

 String.
+Optional.
 One of `okay`, `warning`, `critical`, or `unknown`.
 Use this to trigger alerts if this event represents a known-bad condition.

 ### description

 Textual description of the event.
 Max 255 bytes.
+Optional.

 ### ttl

 Number.
+Optional.
 Milliseconds that this event is considered valid.
 The analyzer will expire the event after `event.time` + `event.ttl`.

 ## Practical event examples